flexsurfer/reflex-website/docs/index.md

 - **Predictable events**: All state transitions run through pure events and interceptors, giving you replayable, inspectable updates.
 Business logic stays pure; effects are explicit.
 That makes behavior auditable and testable at scale.
 - **Composable architecture**: Grow features by composing events, subscriptions, and effects.
 Patterns stay local, predictable and scale gracefully as complexity rises.
 - **Reactive subscriptions**: Express derived data declaratively.
 React components re-render only when their data changes.
+- **Real-time DevTools**: Powerful debugging toolkit with state inspection, event tracing, and performance profiling.
 - **AI Friendly**: Reviewing AI-generated changes is easier because all logic is expressed through pure, isolated functions, making each change understandable, verifiable, and deterministic.
+- **AI-Powered Debugging**: Debug with AI assistance using DevTools MCP.
+Inspect execution traces, query app state, and dispatch events directly from your IDE for faster debugging and testing.

 ## How it works